andude10/SecurePass/README.md

 # SecurePass

-(P.S.
-The code is relatively old, I'm ashamed of many things, someday I'll redo it) Password manager application, on login, if the master-password is correct, the SQLite database is decrypted.
+Password manager application, on login, if the master-password is correct, the SQLite database is decrypted.
 On exit, the database is encrypted back.